 Allergic drug reactions are not dose-related but require prior exposure to a drug.
 Allergic reactions Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more develop when the body's immune system develops an inappropriate reaction to a drug (sometimes referred to as sensitization).
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more develop when the body's immune system develops an inappropriate reaction to a drug (sometimes referred to as sensitization).
 After a person is sensitized, later exposures to the drug produce one of several different types of allergic reaction.
 Sometimes doctors do skin tests Skin testing Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more to help predict allergic drug reactions.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more to help predict allergic drug reactions.

 Idiosyncratic adverse drug reactions result from mechanisms that are not currently understood.
 This type of adverse drug reaction is largely unpredictable.
 Examples of such adverse drug reactions include rashes, jaundice, anemia, a decrease in the white blood cell count, kidney damage, and nerve injury that may impair vision or hearing.
 These reactions tend to be more serious but typically occur in a very small number of people.
 Affected people may have genetic differences in the way their body metabolizes or responds to drugs.

 Some adverse drug reactions are not related to the drug's therapeutic effect but are usually predictable, because the mechanisms involved are largely understood.
 For example, stomach irritation and bleeding often occur in people who regularly use aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more .
 The reason is that these drugs reduce the production of prostaglandins, which help protect the digestive tract from stomach acid.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.